Salesman Sample Stoves / Toy & Child

 offered for sale for several thousand dollars and seen others still

-sitting on the shelf for a hundred.
+sitting on the shelf for a couple hundred.
 They sell for even

 less when offered on eBay, but that does not stop the offers I receive